DataDog/dd-javac-plugin/README.md

 - the plugin JAR needs to be added to the compiler's annotation processor path
 - the plugin-client JAR needs to be added to the project's classpath
 - `-Xplugin:DatadogCompilerPlugin` argument needs to be provided to the compiler
-- for JDK 16 and newer versions, additional `--add-exports` flags are required due to [JEP 396: Strongly Encapsulate JDK Internals by Default](https://openjdk.org/jeps/396) (see below sections for more details)

 If the configuration is successful, you should see the line `DatadogCompilerPlugin initialized` in your compiler's output